k250887-cmd/C-Programming-Lab/README.md

 # COMPUTER PROGRAMMING :
-**Programming can be done using different programming languages** ok thanks
+**Programming can be done using different programming languages** * like java,python,c and other different languages *